-I received my BA in History in 2009 from the University of Michigan, Ann Arbor, where I graduated summa cum laude with Highest Honors in the Department of History.
+I received my B.A. in History and German in 2009 from the University of Michigan, Ann Arbor, where I graduated summa cum laude with Highest Honors in the Department of History.
 From 2010 to 2016, I was enrolled in the German Program at the Johns Hopkins University, where I earned my M.A. in 2012 and Ph.D. in 2016.
 From 2013 to 2014, I was affiliated as a visiting doctoral student with both the PhD-Net “Das Wissen der Literatur” (Humboldt-Universität zu Berlin) and the Friedrich-Schlegel-Graduiertenschule für literaturwissenschaftliche Studien (Freie Universität Berlin).
-My dissertation, entitled Signs of Life: Form, Life, and the Materiality of Writing around 1800 (Georg Christoph Lichtenberg – Jean Paul – Goethe), which I defended in June 2016, examines how concepts of life articulate themselves in the writing practices of German authors around 1800.
+Drawing on insights from the fields of literary criticism, media theory and the history of science, my current book-length project, Literary Micrologies: The Life and Knowledge of Small Forms around 1800, explores the discursive and poetic reconfiguration of “smallness” in German literature and science around 1800, with particular focus on the works of Georg Christoph Lichtenberg, Jean Paul and Goethe.
 As of July 2016, I am the Andrew W. Mellon Postdoctoral Fellow in German Studies at Occidental College in Los Angeles, CA.